 2. "Pay to play" for assessment appeals?
 Even though prepayment is not required by statute, the practice of the Board of Appeals and the Board of Finance and Revenue is to require prepayment of an assessment before they will consider arguments to reduce the assessment other than arguments involving the narrow issue(s) that the Department of Revenue chose to list as the basis for the assessment.
-The administrative boards routinely dismiss these "offset" arguments that are outside the basis of the assessment without addressing them at all.
-The policy of the Department of Revenue and the administrative appeal boards seems to be that the only way to raise offset issues to an assessment is to pay the assessment and file a refund claim.
+The administrative boards routinely dismiss these "offset" arguments without addressing their merits.
+The policy of the Department of Revenue and the administrative appeal boards seems to be that the only way to raise an offset issue when challenging an assessment is to pay the assessment and file a refund claim

-One of the members of the three-member Board of Finance and Revenue has acknowledged how the Board's practice results in a prepayment requirement, and the board member rebuked this in several dissenting opinions where the majority opinion dismissed the offset issues because they were outside the basis of the assessment.
+One of the members of the three-member Board of Finance and Revenue has acknowledged how the Board's practice results in a prepayment requirement, and the board member rebuked this practice in several dissenting opinions where the majority opinion dismissed the offset issues because they were outside the basis of the assessment.
 The dissenting board member stated: